 We encourage our majors to participate in study abroad and will accept up to 15 credits of study abroad toward the major.

 Chinese, Japanese, and Korean language credits can be earned through credit-by-exam for 101-302.
-Learn more information about the placement exam, proficiency exam and credit-by-exam for Chinese and Japanese.
+Learn more information about the placement exam, proficiency exam and credit-by-exam for Chinese, Japanese, and Korean.

 Learn more information on general education and overall degree requirements associated with majors offered by the College of Humanities.